virtualagc/virtualagc/DrawingTree/README.txt

 necessarily be generated automatically by software and is simply left as a textual description of the rule.

-The post-processing software is drilldown.py, so look in its source code for additional documentation.
+The post-processing software is a Python 3 program, drilldown.py, so look in its source code for additional documentation.
+Basically, you 'cd' into this directory and do

+	./drilldown.py ASSEMBLYNAME >OUTPUT.html
+			or possibly
+	python3 ./drilldown.py ASSEMBLYNAME > OUPUT.html

+where ASSEMBLYNAME.csv is one of the existing FIND-table files.
+The OUTPUT.html file is constructed in such a way that it can be browse directly from this directory or else can be used on the Virtual AGC website, though the formatting differs in the two cases.
+(In other words, it can be used both by me, for updating stuff on the website, and by downstream users, for generating locally browsable drilldowns of whatever assembly they need.)
+This process also creates a file,

+	drilldown-ASSEMBLYNAME.json

+which is a machine-readable form of the data in the OUTPUT.html file, except that it additionaly contains quantity data for each FIND number.

 Finally, in terms of how to produce the file drawings.csv, I used to have a fairly manually-intensive method here that involved cut-and-pasting from